oidoid/mem/readme.md

 ### GIMP Layout
 - Characters are positioned by CP437 code on a 16x16 grid
-- Characters are each 6x6 but cropped to 4x4 when exported
+- Characters are each 6x6 but cropped to 4x4 when exported; for the proportional font, character widths are further cropped to their occupancy and may be kerned
 - Characters are scaled by 10 when exported for accurate SVG tracing
 - Exported filename convention is ```_yy_xx.svg``` where yy is row [0, 15]
   and xx is column [0, 15]